varuzhnikov/wordpress-ansible-playbook/README.md

 Make sure that whatever machine you are connecting from as the ansible host has its public key setup on any hosts you are deploying to.

+In order to install python-minimal enter the following command:
 ```sudo apt install python-minimal```

 It goes without saying that this is an ansible playbook so its assumed there's already some familiarity with how that works.